"To see all things new in Christ."

 ..."
 The appeal of this conversion today is that when confronted with a hopeless situation, Ignatius created greater intimacy with God.
 As he renewed his relationship with God, he was able to refocus his unsettled existence.
 Ignatius put God at the center of his life.
 He could look at the world not with fear, but with hope and the desire to set it on fire with the love of Christ."

-More about the year ahead: https://www.jesuits.org/spirituality/ignatian-year/
+More about this Ignatian Year: https://www.jesuits.org/spirituality/ignatian-year/

 Video of Ignatius' story in less than 10 minutes!
 Ignatius of Loyola – Finding God In All Things